manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_profile.md

 }
 ```

-This feature is somewhat similar to [SHOW PLAN](../../Node_info_and_management/Profiling/Query_plan.md) statement in SQL.
+This feature is somewhat similar to the [SHOW PLAN](../../Node_info_and_management/Profiling/Query_plan.md) statement in SQL.
 The result appears as a profile property in the result set.
 For example:

 ```json
 "profile":